thebeebs/Content/containers-are-why-i-joined-oracle.md

 title: Containers are why I joined Oracle
 authors:
 - thebeebs
-intro: 'Cloud vendors that can support containerised workloads and have some differentiators around it are going to be the most successful.'
+intro: Cloud vendors that can support containerised workloads and have some differentiators around it are going to be the most successful.
 types:
 - shorts
 - opinon
 categories:
 - web
 published: 2018/01/17 12:00:00
-updated: 2018/01/17 17:00:00
+updated: 2018/01/17 12:00:00
 ---

 Containers have changed the way developers build cloud applications, and this change opens the door to companies like Oracle who were not at the first Cloud computing party but have the customer base and the relationships to capitalise on the second one.